 Main challenge of being an entrepreneur:

-One of the primary challenges faced are changes in government legislation and delays surrounding its subsequent ratification.
+Some of the primary challenges faced are changes in government legislation and delays surrounding its subsequent ratification.

-Stuart Homewood says; “We struggle with the misconception that fossil fuels do not receive subsidies, when in reality, this is far from the case and even the coal sector, known for being the most polluting, will receive over £130m in subsidy before 2021.
+Stuart Homewood says; “We struggle with the misconception that fossil fuels do not receive subsidies when, in reality, this is far from the case and even the coal sector, known for being the most polluting, will receive over £130m in subsidy before 2021.
 Other practical hurdles are typically relating to connections into existing infrastructure and planning applications.
 In respect of the latter however, whilst still an incredibly slow process, public support for renewables has never been higher.
 It is an exceptionally rewarding sector in which to work; on the good days!”